Social Anxiety Therapy in California

 About the Work

-My approach draws from cognitive and behavioral therapies—including exposure-based methods—alongside mind-body frameworks such as Brainspotting, and relational insight.
+My approach draws from cognitive and behavioral therapies—including exposure-based therapy—alongside mind-body frameworks such as Brainspotting, and relational insight.

 This isn’t about pushing through discomfort or performing differently.